 Figure 1.
 ACTN CMI

 Both ACTN VN YANG and TE-topology models are used over the CMI to establish a VN over TE networks.

+In the context of 5G transport application, 5G Traffic Provisioning Manager (TPM) that provides slicing requirements to the transport networks (i.e., MDSC) can be considered as a type of CNC.
+The ACTN CMI provides the necessary interface functions between 5G and transport networks in order to facilitate dynamic VN creation and its lifecycle management with proper feedback loop for monitoring.

 Type 1 VN

-As defined in [ACTN-FW], a Virtual Network is a customer view of the TE network.
-To recapitulate VN types from [ACTN-FW], Type 1 VN is defined as follows:
+As defined in [RFC8453], a Virtual Network is a customer view of the TE network.
+To recapitulate VN types from [RFC8453], Type 1 VN is defined as follows:

-The VN can be seen as a set of edge-to-edge links (a Type 1 VN).
-Each link is referred to as a VN member and is formed as an end-to-end tunnel across the underlying networks.
+The VN can be seen as a set of edge-to-edge abstract links (a Type 1 VN).
+Each abstract link is referred to as a VN member and is formed as an end-to-end tunnel across the underlying networks.
 Such tunnels may be constructed by recursive slicing or abstraction of paths in the underlying networks and can encompass edge points of the customer's network, access links, intra-domain paths, and inter-domain links.

 If we were to create a VN where we have four VN-members as follows: